cavaunpeu/willwolf.io-source/content/articles/statistically-cycling-southeast-asia.md

 Author: Will Wolf
 Slug: statistically-cycling-southeast-asia
 Status: published
+Summary: Predicting the difficulty of the road ahead: a bike ride through Southeast Asia.

 I spent 6 months of my trip around the world traveling on a bicycle.
 First, I rode from Istanbul, Turkey to Bishkek, Kyrgyzstan, and then through small parts of China and Laos.
 While you may think I'm crazy, the other cyclists I met along the way would offer a very different perspective.
 Why?
 Because the majority of them were Western Europeans, cycling from their front door (in France, for example) all the way to Indonesia.